charleskoffler/clprolf/docs/official/clprolf_off_doc_6_simu_multi_inh.md

-# Interface multiple inheritance in Clprolf
+# Multiple Inheritance with Interfaces in clprolf

 ## Let's take the example